LTLA/BiocWorkflow2015/converted/workflow.md

 ## [4] ""                  ""                  "Atp6v1h|2|+[517]"
 ```

-The annotation for each region can then be stored in metadata of the `GRanges` object.
+The annotation for each region is stored in the metadata of the `GRanges` object.
 The compact string form is useful for human interpretation, as it allows rapid examination of all genic features neighbouring each region.